gem-coop/governance/Gem.coop-Governance.md

 ### 2.1.
 General Meetings of Members

 1. Gem.coop members will meet at the annual general meeting (AGM) in a manner determined by the PLC.
+The AGM date must be given with at least two months' advance notice.

 1. Any member can request additional general meetings of the members in the `#gem-coop-members` Slack channel.
 A general meeting may be called by either a majority vote of the PLC or the entire membership using Slack 👍 reactions.
 The membership must be given at least three weeks' notice of a general meeting.